Stavros Zanos, MD PhD

 After obtaining his MD degree from Aristotle University Medical School (Thessaloniki, Greece), Stavros trained in internal medicine and cardiology in Thessaloniki and Athens, Greece, respectively, and earned a PhD in Physiology & Biophysics/Neuroscience from the University of Washington (Seattle, WA), where he also served as senior fellow and instructor; he joined Northwell Health and the Feinstein Institute for Medical Research as assistant professor in 2017.

 Stavros is currently associate professor at the Feinstein Institute for Medical Research, where he heads the Translational Neurophysiology (TNP) lab.
-The TNP lab focuses on the use of neurostimulation to study the nervous system and to treat diseases in which the nervous system is affected or implicated.
+The TNP lab studies how the autonomic nervous system regulates immunity and inflammation, and how we can deliver precision neuromodulation to treat diseases with an inflammatory component, especially diseases of the heart, lung and vessels.
 Stavros is associate professor at the Zucker School of Medicine at Hofstra/Northwell, where he teaches neuroscience and cardiovascular physiology, and co-directs a Medical Neuroscience course.
 Stavros is adjunct faculty at the University of Washington and at New York Institute of Technology.

 Stavros is a member of the Society for Neuroscience and the IEEE EMBS.